uoregon-libraries/uolib-primo-nui/README.md

 Then you have to change the view in your URL, e.g., `http://localhost:8003/discovery/search?vid=01ALLIANCE_UO:UOTEST`.

-Note that this isn't a "sticky" parameterIn the JavaScript we embed links and we hard-code the view because links have to include that `vid` parameter.
+Note that this isn't a "sticky" parameter.
+In the JavaScript we embed links and we hard-code the view because links have to include that `vid` parameter.
 You'll have to watch (and possibly re-hack) your URL if you're trying to test a different view and you start clicking around.